Leopardus guttulus: Characteristics

-The southern tiger cat has a yellowish-ochre coat, patterned with open black rosettes.
+The southern tigrina has a yellowish-ochre coat, patterned with open black rosettes.
 It is slightly darker than the oncilla, has a larger rosette pattern, and a slightly shorter tail.
 However, it is extremely difficult to distinguish between the two species by appearance alone, since more genetic variation tends to occur within each species, than between the two species.
-An adult southern tiger cat weighs between 1.9 and 2.4 kg.
+An adult southern tigrina weighs between 1.9 and 2.4 kg.

 Distribution and habitat

-The southern tiger cat occurs from central to southern Brazil in Minas Gerais and Goiás states, in the Atlantic forest, eastern Paraguay and northeastern Argentina below elevations of 2000 m.
+The southern tigrina occurs from central to southern Brazil in Minas Gerais and Goiás states, in the Atlantic forest, eastern Paraguay and northeastern Argentina below elevations of 2000 m.
 The population is roughly estimated to comprise around 6,000 mature individuals.
 It inhabits dense tropical and subtropical rainforests, deciduous and mixed pine forests, open savannahs, and beach vegetation.

-At the margins of its range, the southern tiger cat interbreeds with Geoffroy's cat, but it does not appear to interbreed with the oncilla population in northeastern Brazil, which in contrast has a history of interbreeding with the pampas cat L. colocolo.
-Because of habitat differentiation, interbreeding does not occur between oncilla and southern tiger cat.
-In contrast, hybridization and introgression occurs between southern tiger cat and Geoffroy's cat at their contact zone in southern Brazil.
-Many southern tiger cats and Geoffrey's cats are thought to be partial hybrids, because of the high level of interbreeding that is occurring.
+At the margins of its range, the southern tigrina interbreeds with Geoffroy's cat, but it does not appear to interbreed with the oncilla population in northeastern Brazil, which in contrast has a history of interbreeding with the pampas cat L. colocolo.
+Because of habitat differentiation, interbreeding does not occur between oncilla and southern tigrina.
+In contrast, hybridization and introgression occurs between southern tigrina and Geoffroy's cat at their contact zone in southern Brazil.
+Many southern tigrina and Geoffrey's cats are thought to be partial hybrids, because of the high level of interbreeding that is occurring.